Mental Health Facilities Oklahoma City, OK

 Red Rock Behavioral Health Services Red Rock Main

-Red Rock Behavioral Health Services Red Rock Main is one of mental health facilities in Oklahoma City, Oklahoma, located at 4400 North Lincoln Boulevard, 73105 zip code.
-Red Rock Behavioral Health Services Red Rock Main provides telemedicine/telehealth and outpatient treatment.
-Red Rock Behavioral Health Services Red Rock Main provides psychotropic medication, trauma therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Red Rock Behavioral Health Services Red Rock Main also supports people with trauma, transitional age young adults and people with PTSD.
-Additional services provided at Red Rock Behavioral Health Services Red Rock Main include family psychoeducation, psychosocial rehabilitation services and assertive community treatment.
+Red Rock Behavioral Health Services Red Rock Main is a mental health center in Oklahoma City, Oklahoma, located at 4400 North Lincoln Boulevard, 73105 zip code.
+Red Rock Behavioral Health Services Red Rock Main provides outpatient treatment and telemedicine/telehealth.
+Red Rock Behavioral Health Services Red Rock Main offers group therapy, trauma therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+Red Rock Behavioral Health Services Red Rock Main also supports people with trauma, people with PTSD and transitional age young adults.
+More services available at Red Rock Behavioral Health Services Red Rock Main include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn More